FREE Initial Consultation (including necessary x-rays)

 Dental bonding is a cosmetic procedure utilizing tooth-colored plastic composite resin to repair a damaged tooth.
 Bonding is often used on chipped, broken, decayed, or discolored teeth to restore their appearance.
 Dental bonding can close spacing between teeth, repair a missing chip of tooth, or make short teeth appear longer.
 Sometimes bonding is used to repair discoloration to a damaged tooth or even to protect a tooth’s exposed roots caused by receding gums.

-Unlike porcelain veneers that are custom-made in a laboratory and require the veneers to be crafted and sent to our offices, Dr. Weston Spencer actually performs dental bonding on site, in our La Jolla or Rancho Santa Fe office, with results achieved in very little time.
+Unlike porcelain veneers that are custom-made in a laboratory and require the veneers to be crafted and sent to our office, Dr. Weston Spencer actually performs dental bonding on site, in our La Jolla dental office, with results achieved in very little time.

 The Process of Dental Bonding